TimoGuy/solanine_vulkan/etc/engine_upgrade.md

         - Color0
         - InstanceIDOffset
             > This is set to 0 for unskinned meshes, but it's so that skinned meshes can be drawn with one model bind and set `gl_BaseInstance` to 0 and have the actual instance ids tied to their indices.
+    - [ ] It appears that the data is off somehow.
+The input mesh for the skinning is off for sure.

 - [ ] Better level editor.
     - [ ] Update collision box texture for voxel fields.